 European Chafer Beetle: Lawn Repair

-The best defense against Chafer Beetles, is a well maintained lawn.
-Depending on how much damage has been done, resodding may be necessary.
-However, often overseeding, and maintaining the lawn can prevent the problem from escalating.
-Highland Turf Farm sells Overseeding Kits and Garden Soil.
-If it is an infestation, you may need to combat the Chafer Beetle with Nemotodes, first.
+The best defence against Chafer Beetles is a well-maintained lawn.
+Depending on how much damage has been done, re-sodding may be necessary.
+However, often over-seeding, and maintaining the lawn can prevent the problem from escalating.
+Highland Turf Farm sells Over-seeding Kits and Garden Soil.
+If it is an infestation, you may need to combat the Chafer Beetle with Nematodes, first.
 (More information about Nematodes, is further down this page).

 What is the European Chafer Beetle?